my photo

 I believe that a good theory should come from practice and be able to advance practice: it should start from important real-world phenomena or problems, explain or solve them theoretically, and then be applied to guide the practice.
 Based on this philosophy, I conduct research with both theory and experiments, aiming to develop solid foundations for modern machine learning and make AI in the era of large models more efficient, safe, and reliable.

-Below is a list of topics I am actively thinking about/working on:
+The following are some of the topics I am actively thinking about/working on:

 Conference Papers